This is the flag that has caused so much controversy in Marshall.

 At two packed school board meetings earlier this month, Marshall students, parents, teachers and community members debated whether displaying the LGBTQ flag offers positive support for students or promotes what detractors called an “immoral lifestyle.”

-The school board is expected to make a decision about the flag controversy at their Mar.
-2 meeting.
+The school board is expected to make a decision about the flag controversy at their meeting on March 2.

 The rancor indicated that in some rural communities the decades-old cultural conflicts about sexual orientation and religious tenets remain a flashpoint — even as other parts of the state and nation have moved on following the Obergefell v.
 Hodges decision of the U.S. Supreme Court that legalized gay marriage.